 More remakes followed.
 Fisher actively sought to remake Dracula (1931), and the results proved to be both aesthetically and commercially superior to "Curse of Frankenstein".
 Horror of Dracula (1958) proved to be universally popular and is commonly held as Fisher's--and Hammer's--finest work.
 It may or may not be, but it does remain the freshest and most vibrant big-screen reworking of the story; even Francis Ford Coppola in his remake failed to recapture its vigor and sense of urgency.

 Fisher's subsequent films tended to place less emphasis on shock effects and more on complex emotional interplay.
-For eample, the titular characters of The Curse of the Werewolf (1961) and The Phantom of the Opera (1962) are more sympathetic than the so-called "normal" characters, while Fisher's fascinating Freudian take on the Dr. Jekyll story--The Two Faces of Dr. Jekyll (1960)--offers a homely old Dr. Jekyll who transforms into a virile man about town named Edward Hyde.
+For example, the titular characters of The Curse of the Werewolf (1961) and The Phantom of the Opera (1962) are more sympathetic than the so-called "normal" characters, while Fisher's fascinating Freudian take on the Dr. Jekyll story--The Two Faces of Dr. Jekyll (1960)--offers a homely old Dr. Jekyll who transforms into a virile man about town named Edward Hyde.
 Similarly, The Gorgon (1964) disappointed schlock fans by offering a haunting story of doomed love in place of the conventional Hammer-style shocker.
 Following the commercial failure of "Phantom"--Hammer's most expensive film to that point--Fisher was booted out for a brief period.
 During this time lesser talents like Freddie Francis were entrusted with the franchises that Fisher had helped to establish.
 Invariably the results were inferior.
-Despite his hatred for sci-fi, which stood in contrast to his confessed love for horror, Fisher made good work of the Night of the Living Dead (1968) precursor The Earth Dies Screaming (1964) (with Dennis Price), while Island of the Burning Damned (1967) (again with Lee and Cushing) benefited from his ability to suggest pent-up passion and paranoia.
+Despite his hatred for sci-fi, which stood in contrast to his confessed love for horror, Fisher made good work of The Devil Rides Out (1968) precursor The Earth Dies Screaming (1964) (with Dennis Price), while Island of the Burning Damned (1967) (again with Lee and Cushing) benefited from his ability to suggest pent-up passion and paranoia.